EdsonAlcala/nano-strategy/README.md

-## XStrategy

-XStrategy is a platform for creating and managing funds similar to MicroStrategy.

-## Fund
+## Nano Strategy

-Fund is a contract that allows users to create and manage funds.
+Nano strategy helps you deploy investment funds for erc-20 tokens

 ## FundFactory

-FundFactory is a contract that allows users to create and manage funds.
+FundFactory is a contract that allows agents to create investment funds for ERC-20 tokens